tgvashworth/talk-funjs-elm/plan.md

 We'll introduce the language and tooling, learn the basics of FRP with Elm and build a small application in the dojo session.

 * Why should you care about Elm?
-	* Establish that it's cool
+	* Establish that it's interesting
+		* Learn FRP in a strict environment
+		* Try out a Haskell-like language without having to worry about Functors and Monads
 	* Demo with time-travel debugging (real app, not Mario thing?)
 	* Hot code swapping
 	* Emphasise that this is possible out of the box